cypherghost0/tudi/PROJECT_SUMMARY.md

 ## ✅ All Tasks Completed Successfully!

-Your **Loken Stock Management and POS System** is now fully implemented and ready for production deployment.
+Your **Tudi Papeterie Stock Management and POS System** is now fully implemented and ready for production deployment.
 Here's what has been accomplished:

 ## 📋 Task Completion Status